jmoralesFusion/imas_gpr1d/README.md

 once choosing the interferometer diagnostics, it is worth noting that the work becomes complicated and therefore you will find a little description of the fitting procedure within the following lines.
-It is also worth mentiong that posing the optin interferometr enables the complete reconstruction of the profile density form rho =0 to rho = 1
+It is also worth mentiong that posing the option interferometr enables the complete reconstruction of the profile density form rho =0 to rho = 1